whaleloops/KEPT/README.md

 # KEPT

-This repository contains the implementation of our KEPT model on the auto icd coding task presented in xxx.
-This branch only contain code to experiment MIMIC-50 and MIMIC-50-rare in the paper.
-For MIMIC-full experiment, see the [rerank300 branch](https://github.com/whaleloops/KEPT/tree/rerank300).
+This repository contains the implementation of our [KEPT](https://arxiv.org/abs/2210.03304) model on the auto icd coding task presented in EMNLP.
+This branch only contain code to experiment MIMIC-III-50 and MIMIC-III-rare50 in the paper.
+For MIMIC-III-full experiments, see the [rerank300 branch](https://github.com/whaleloops/KEPT/tree/rerank300).

+Thanks to Zheng Yuan for opensourcing [MSMN](https://github.com/GanjinZero/ICD-MSMN) project, our evaluation code and data preprocsing step is heavily based on their repo.

 ## Dependencies